openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `pre-authorized_code`: The code representing the authorization to obtain Credentials of a certain type.
 This parameter MUST be present if the `grant_type` is `urn:ietf:params:oauth:grant-type:pre-authorized_code`.
 * `user_pin`: OPTIONAL.
 String value containing a user PIN.
 This value MUST be present if `user_pin_required` was set to `true` in the Credential Offer.
 The string value MUST consist of maximum 8 numeric characters (the numbers 0 - 9).
 This parameter MUST only be used, if the `grant_type` is `urn:ietf:params:oauth:grant-type:pre-authorized_code`.

-Requirements around how the Wallet identifies and, if applicable, authenticates itself with the Authorization Server in the Token Request depends on the Grant Type.

-- For the Authorization Code Grant Type, the requirement as described in Sections 4.1.3 and 3.2.1 of [@!RFC6749] MUST be followed.
+Requirements around how the Wallet identifies and, if applicable, authenticates itself with the Authorization Server in the Token Request depends on the Client type defined in Section 2.1 of [@!RFC6749] and the Client authentication method indicated in the `token_endpoint_auth_method` Client metadata.
+The requirement as described in Sections 4.1.3 and 3.2.1 of [@!RFC6749] MUST be followed.

-- For the Pre-Authorized Code Grant Type, authentication of the client is OPTIONAL, as described in Section 3.2.1 of OAuth 2.0 [@!RFC6749] and consequently, the "client_id" is only needed when a form of Client Authentication that relies on the parameter is used.
+For the Pre-Authorized Code Grant Type, authentication of the client is OPTIONAL, as described in Section 3.2.1 of OAuth 2.0 [@!RFC6749], and, consequently, the `client_id` parameter is only needed when a form of Client Authentication that relies on this parameter is used.

 If the Token Request contains an `authorization_details` parameter of type `openid_credential` and the Credential Issuer's metadata contains an `authorization_server` parameter, the `authorization_details` object MUST contain the Credential Issuer's identifier in the `locations` element.